An elementary recursive bound for effective Positivstellensatz and Hilbert 17-th problem: Introduction

 \section{Introduction}

-Throughout this paper, we denote by $\N$ the set of nonnegative integers, by $\N_*$ the set of positive integers, by $\mathbb{R}$ the field of real numbers, by $\K$ an ordered field and by $\R$ a real closed extension of $\K$.
+Throughout this paper, we denote by $\N$ the set of nonnegative integers, by $\N_*$ the set of positive integers, by $\mathbb{R}$ the field of real numbers, by $\K$ an ordered field, by $\K_+$ the set of positive elements of $\K$ and by $\R$ a real closed extension of $\K$.